German Horticultural Museum

 We have compiled some information on accessibility below.
 Detailed information can be found in the test report.

-* There is no inductive hearing system.
+* There is no induction loop system.

 All areas relevant for testing meet the quality criteria of the label "Accessibility certified - partially accessible for people with hearing impairment".